 We ask that parents call and notify the school before 9:00 AM if their student is going to be absent that day.
-A student is required to provide written documentation for all excused absences within 48 hours upon returning to school.
+The student will be coded excused for the first two days as reported by the parent.
+A student is required to provide written documentation for 3 or more consecutive absences and to provide a written note within 48 hours upon returning to school.
 Failure to bring written documentation within 48 hours will result in the absence being marked as unexcused.